 Customs’ boat operations

-- boat equipment, the boat drivers’ fitness to drive, the general boating regulations
+- boat equipment and registration, boat drivers’ fitness to drive, general boating regulations

 - diesel fuel used in leisure craft